 Biggest Impact: Describe each of the three aspects – head, hearts and hands – and ask people to consider which one of these areas they were personally most impacted.

-Take a look at Three G Debrief for another useful, structured processing technique.
+All G: Take a look at Three G Debrief for another useful, structured processing technique.

 Useful Framing Ideas

 “THINKING BACK OVER [enter particular experience], I WOULD LIKE YOU TO SHARE WITH YOUR PARTNER YOUR THOUGHTS ABOUT HOW IT INFLUENCED YOUR HEAD IN TERMS OF NEW KNOWLEDGE AND UNDERSTANDING, YOUR HEART IN TERMS OF THE FEELINGS YOU EXPERIENCED, AND FINALLY, THE PRACTICAL ACTIONS THAT YOU WILL NOW COMMIT TO …”

 “WHEN YOU REFLECT BACK ON [enter particular experience], WHICH OF THESE THREE ASPECTS WERE MOST HEAVILY INFLUENCED – YOUR HEAD, YOUR HEART OR YOUR HANDS?…”